keroserene/snowflake/server/README.md

 `pt_state/snowflake-certificate-cache` inside the tor state directory.

-In order to fetch certificates automatically, the server needs to listen on port 443.
+In order to fetch certificates automatically, the server needs to listen on port 80, in addition to whatever ports it is listening on for WebSocket connections.
 This is a requirement of the ACME protocol used by Let's Encrypt.
-If your `ServerTransportListenAddr` is not on port 443, the server will open an listener on port 443 in addition to the port you requested.
-The program will exit if it can't bind to port 443.
+The program will exit if it can't bind to port 80.
 On Linux, you can use the `setcap` program, part of libcap2, to enable the server to bind to low-numbered ports without having to run as root: